 OBI-WAN and ANAKIN work their way across the small pipe, fighting ferociously as they go.
 OBI-WAN slips, throws his lightsaber up in the air, grabs on to the pipe, swings around, grabs on to an upper pipe, retrieves his lightsaber, and lands back on the original pipe.
 They continue to fight across the pipe until they reach the Main Collection Plant.

-Note: The images here are just stills from the DVD to illustrate the lightsaber switching described above.
+The images here are just stills from the DVD to illustrate the lightsaber switching described above.

 THOUGHTFUL DROIDS

-After Anakin and Obi-Wan are done duking it out, Obi-Wan returns to Padmé’s vessel to find a nervous C-3PO alerting him to the fact that R2-D2 and himself already have Padmé on board and would really like to leave.
+After Anakin and Obi-Wan are done duking it out, Obi-Wan returns to Padmé’s vessel to find a nervous C-3PO alerting him to the fact that he and R2-D2 have Padmé on board and would really like to leave.
 We never get to see how two odd and clumsy droids are able to bring a pregnant human back to her ship, however.
+There were originally a series of quick cutaways from the big lightsaber duel that showed the droids trying to bring Padmé back to her ship.
+It all starts with R2-D2, who waits for an opening during the fight, and then heads over to help the fallen Padmé.
+He drags her back to her ship and tries to get her up the ramp.
+That’s when C-3PO sees him and comes down to help.
+He picks her up and brings her into the ship, bickering with R2 the whole time.

 ANAKIN lashes out at OBI-WAN, and they begin a ferocious sword fight.
 ANAKIN throws CONTAINERS at OBI-WAN using the Force.